A pattern that I often encounter when developing forms is a form containing a hasMany

 }

 , others might be using UUIDs.
-Nevertheless, you now have all the knowledge you need to use this macro, or a variation that fits your situation best.
+Nevertheless, you now have all the knowledge you need to build this macro, or a variation that fits your situation best.